VARIDESK VS. UPLIFT DESK: WHICH IS BETTER?

 7. Is another manufacturer a better option?

-The best standing desk is the one that fits seamlessly into your lifestyle.
+The answer is yes, but the best standing desk is the one that fits seamlessly into your lifestyle.
 For some people, that means a super-tall desk that can handle hundreds of pounds of gear.
 For others, it's a desk that's lightweight and just sturdy enough to hold their Macbook Pro.
-No two desk users are the same, which is why carefully researching your sit to stand desk options is critical.
+No two desk users are the same, which is why carefully researching yoursit to stand desk options is critical.